 The structure of this document is generally in conformity to the RFC 3647- Internet X.509 PKI Certificate Policy and Certificate Practice Framework guidelines wherever possible.
-There may be some variations in details and headings in order to meet the requirements of CDSL VENTURES LIMITED CA as set forth by the Office of the CCA and Indian IT Act 2000 and the accompanying rules and regulations, which are specific to the requirements of e-authentication/e-signing technique using Aadhaar or other KYC Services in India
+There may be some variations in details and headings in order to meet the requirements of C-DAC CA as set forth by the Office of the CCA and Indian IT Act 2000 and the accompanying rules and regulations, which are specific to the requirements of e-authentication/e-signing technique using Aadhaar KYC Services in India.

-The term "Certifying Authority" or CA as used in this CPS, refers to CDSL Ventures Ltd CA. as the entity that holds the CA license from the Controller of Certifying Authorities (CCA), Govt. of India.
+The term "Certifying Authority" or CA as used in this CPS, refers to C-DAC CA. as the entity that holds the CA license from the Controller of Certifying Authorities (CCA), Govt. of India.
 India PKI is a hierarchical PKI with the trust chain starting from the Root Certifying Authority of India (RCAI).
 RCAI is operated by the Office of Controller of Certifying Authorities, Government of India.
 Below RCAI there are Certifying Authorities (CAs) licensed by CCA to issue Digital Signature Certificates under the provisions of IT Act.
 These are also called Licensed CAs.
-CDSL Ventures Ltd CA is a Licensed CA under RCAI.
+C-DAC CAis a Licensed CA under RCAI.